Want to learn more about me? Read on!

-- Bike Commuting: very easy to do in San Francisco, a little tougher in Pittsburgh, but still the fastest way to get around.
+- Bike Commuting: very easy to do in San Francisco, tougher in Pittsburgh, easy but steamy in flat-as-a-pancake Houston, and still the fastest way to get around.

 - Cooking: my great-grandmother used to say that if you can read, you can cook.
 I love to read, and I hope one day to cook very well.